easeaico/pulse-go/docs/Methodology/BagValveMaskMethodology.md

 ### The Bag Valve Mask Circuit

 The bag valve mask model consists of a pressure/flow source to model bag squeezing.
 Resistances are present between the bag, valve, filter, and connection.
-There is a seal resistance that determines the amount of air that escapes during the simulation.
-Figure 2 shows the bag valve mask circuit.
+There is a seal resistance that determines the amount of air that escapes during the simulation. @figureref {BagValveMaskCircuit} shows the bag valve mask circuit.
 The compartments and transport graph mirrors the circuit.
 Substance values are set on the reservoir node/compartment, assuming infinite volume.

 <center>
 <a href="./Images/BagValveMask/BagValveMaskCircuit.png"><img src="./Images/BagValveMask/BagValveMaskCircuit.png" width="400"></a>
-<i>Figure 2.
-Circuit diagram of the bag valve mask model.
+<i>@figuredef {BagValveMaskCircuit} Circuit diagram of the bag valve mask model.
 The circuit employs a driver source (either pressure or flow, depending on the settings) and resistances.</i>
 </center><br>

 ### Connecting to the Respiratory Circuit